grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md

 ## I am using the [[DataSourceHttpSettings](https://developers.grafana.com/ui/latest/index.html?path=/story/data-source-datasourcehttpsettings--basic)](https://developers.grafana.com/ui/latest/index.html?path=/story/data-source-datasourcehttpsettings--basic) component.
 Where's the URL from the user?

 The DataSourceHttpSettings sets the URL directly in the options that it is stored in `instanceSettings.url` instead of inside the jsonData.
 You can query that URL directly.

+If you use the `DataSourceHttpSettings` component you also don't need to setup the route in your `plugin.json`.

 ## Can I use the data proxy from an App plugin?